adnanebk/excel-pojo-converter/README.md

 }
 ```

-Converting Excel files to POJOs becomes even simpler with the @SheetDefinition annotation provided in the class to map the fields to corresponding cells in the Excel file.
+when includeAllFields argument set to true the fields are automatically included and mapped in the cells based on its declared order and ignoring fields that annotated with @IgnoreCell annotation,

-when includeAllFields argument set to true the fields are automatically mapped in sequential order starting from index 0 and ignoring fields that annotated with  @IgnoreCell annotation.
+their titles can be defined in the titles argument,note that the order of the titles must be the same as the order of the fields.

 ## Converting Excel/csv to POJOs and vice versa
 ```